cinuabraham/Churn-Music-Dashboard/README.md

  The leadership team can use these insights to take actions on ways to reduce the churn such as

- ✅Enable Auto-Renewal by Default
+ ✅Enable Auto-Renewal by Default -Even a 1–2% drop in churn can add 40–90 extra active users per cycle (based on 4,600 users)

- ✅ For Free-plan subscription users, Trial extensions and limited time discounts
+ ✅ For Free-plan subscription users, Trial extensions and limited time discounts- If Free‑plan churn improves by just 3%, it can  retain approximate 140 more users

- ✅ Premium content teasers can be introduced to Family and Free subscription users
+ ✅ Premium content teasers can be introduced to Family and Free subscription users - 1% improvement adds around 46 active users

- ✅ Subscription Renewal reminders can set to users
+ ✅ Subscription Renewal reminders can set to users - 0.5–1% improvement adds 23–46 active users

 This project helped me strengthen my data analysis, visualization and insight generation skills.